Businesses focus on short-term sustainability goals, Carbon Trust report finds

 According to a report by the Carbon Trust, over three-quarters of global business leaders recognise the bottom line risks from the direct impacts of climate change.
 However many businesses fail to have a clear vision.
 A vision on how to adapt considering sustainability changes.

 Titans or Titanics?
 Understanding the business response to climate change and resource scarcity seeks to understand and explain how large businesses are responding to climate change and resource scarcity today, incorporating insights from qualitative interviews with industry experts, alongside independent market research into the views of global corporate leaders.
 It also details the Carbon Trust’s practical framework for assessing and quantifying the long term opportunity and risks related to climate change and resource scarcity.

 The paper argues that businesses are “living in two realities”.
 Some recognizing and accepting the risks.
 Also and opportunities of an environmentally sustainable future.
 However more import work still continuing to focus on the short-term.
 While the businesses involved in the research believe change will continue.
 Yet most have no clear vision of how they will transition.

 70 per cent of global business leaders confident that action taken by consumers, governments, and investors will force the change to an environmentally sustainable future.

-76 per cent see bottom line risks from direct impacts of climate change, and 84 per cent see business opportunity in an environmentally sustainable future.
+76 per cent see bottom line risks from direct impacts of climate change.
+Also and 84 per cent see business opportunity in an environmentally sustainable future.

-Half believe they would have to fundamentally change products, services, or business models if drivers for environmental sustainability become strong.
+So even half believe they would have to fundamentally change products, services, or business models.
+Yes only if drivers for environmental sustainability become strong.

-Of those that claim to be aware of how they compare with competitors on environmental sustainability, 99 percent believe they are at least average for their sector, with half seeing themselves as leaders.
+Of those that claim to be aware of how they compare with competitors on environmental sustainability.
+Yes 99 percent believe they are at least average for their sector.
+Then with half seeing themselves as leaders.